BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKValuedRegionalMaximaImage.md

-# ITK Valued Regional Maxima Image Filter (ITKValuedRegionalMaximaImage)
+# ITK Valued Regional Maxima Image Filter

 Transforms the image so that any pixel that is not a regional maxima is set to the minimum value for the pixel type.
 Pixels that are regional maxima retain their value.